andredms/blog/_posts/2020-12-19-bsides-algiers.md

 BSides Algiers came to a close late last night, and although having slightly harder challenges than what I’ve done before, it was a great learning experience.
 This writeup will be focusing on the forensics category and the challenge "It’s Complicated My Pal".

 My team for this CTF was 0xTBD.
-Myself and @Pix worked on this particular solution together.

 # The Challenge
 It’s Complicated My Pal